Spec-o3: A Tool-Augmented Vision-Language Agent for Rare Celestial Object Candidate Vetting via Automated Spectral Inspection: Experiments

 \subsection{Main Results}

 Table \ref{tab:main_results} reports the in-distribution results on the SpecVI-Bench.
 Spec-o3 achieves state-of-the-art macro-average performance across five tasks.
-Notably, Spec-o3-7B attains a macro-average F1 score of 76.5\%, which surpasses the proprietary o3 model (52.3\%) and its base model Qwen2.5-VL-7B (28.3\%) by a substantial margin.
+Notably, Spec-o3-7B attains a macro-average F1 score of 76.5\%, substantially surpassing the proprietary o3 (52.3\%), its base model Qwen2.5-VL-7B (28.3\%), and the larger science-specialized S1-VL-32B-SFT (42.2\%).
 Our two-stage post-training strategy delivers pronounced performance gains, elevating the macro-average F1 score from 26.1\% to 73.3\% (+47.2\%) for the 3B model and from 28.3\% to 76.5\% (+48.2\%) for the 7B model.
 These substantial improvements underscore the effectiveness of our framework in bridging the reasoning gap for spectral visual inspection.

 Spec-o3 also outperforms specialist deep learning baselines fine-tuned on training split of SpecVI-Bench.
 While GaiaNet attains a similar average accuracy (89.0\%), its macro-average F1 (64.9\%) is notably lower than Spec-o3-7B (76.5\%), indicating a better precision-recall balance on imbalanced dataset.
 These results position Spec-o3 as a reliable autonomous agent for the spectral inspection, with the additional benefit of interpretable trajectories.